 Alternatively, you could make your own with Google Sheets or Excel and update it daily.
 It’s useful to reflect on your habit tracker and evaluate how you’re doing.

 It would be worth figuring out what’s preventing you from sticking to your habits if you notice too many blank spaces.
-Perhaps you would need to make adjustments in your routine or you would need to develop a prompt for motivation.
+Perhaps you would need to make adjustments in your routine or develop a prompt for motivation.

 Nothing happens overnight.
 Studies have shown that automating a new behaviour can take 66 days on average but generally, individuals can take anywhere between 18 – 254 days.